 Self-care in Addiction Recovery

 Self-care is essential in addiction recovery, helping individuals heal physically and emotionally, build resilience, and maintain stability.
 While it supports long-term recovery, challenges like avoidance, false security, and unequal access can arise.
-Ethical issues include balancing autonomy with needed support and respecting privacy.
-Families support recovery by modeling healthy habits and offering practical help, while … Read more
+Ethical issues include balancing autonomy with the need for support and respecting privacy.
+Families support recovery by modeling healthy habits and offering practical … Read more

 Deflection Programs in Addiction